Climate and Average Weather Year Round in Saint Petersburg Russia

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.2 months, from May 5 to August 11, with an average daily incident shortwave energy per square meter above 4.8 kWh.
-The brightest day of the year is June 29, with an average of 6.0 kWh.
+The brightest month of the year in Saint Petersburg is June, with an average of 5.9 kWh.

 The darker period of the year lasts for 4.4 months, from October 12 to February 25, with an average daily incident shortwave energy per square meter below 1.3 kWh.
-The darkest day of the year is December 21, with an average of 0.2 kWh.
+The darkest month of the year in Saint Petersburg is December, with an average of 0.2 kWh.

 The topography within 2 miles of Saint Petersburg is essentially flat, with a maximum elevation change of 92 feet and an average elevation above sea level of 41 feet.
 Within 10 miles is essentially flat (256 feet).
 Within 50 miles contains only modest variations in elevation (719 feet).